rcsb/mmtf/spec.md

 - Split-list delta encoded.
 - Integer encoded with a multiplier of 1000.
 - Decode into arrays of 32-bit floats representing coordinates in angstrom.
+- Decoding instructions:
+	1. Get 32-bit signed integers from 8-bit unsigned integers input.
+	2. Apply split-list delta decoding to output from step 1.
+	3. Apply integer decoding with a divisor of 1000 to output from step 2.
+	4. Return output from step 3.

 #### occList